Formal Morning Sittings with Chanting

 Dokusan is offered on Monday evenings, Wednesday mornings, and most Thursday evenings.

 On Tuesdays, there are three 25-minute rounds, followed by a chanting service.
-Both daisan and Group Instruction are offered in the second round, and everyone is invited to stay for refreshments following chanting.
-On Fridays, daisan is also offered.
+Both private instruction and group instruction are offered in the second round, and everyone is invited to stay for refreshments following chanting.
+On Fridays, private instruction is also offered.

 On Thursdays, there is sometimes a special ceremony following one or two rounds of zazen.
 These are always marked on the calendar.
 When there is no event marked, there are three rounds of zazen.